bakzalitdootvala/LLM_RAG/README.md

 Features:

--Sentence Embeddings with "all-MiniLM-L6-v2"
+1)Sentence Embeddings with "all-MiniLM-L6-v2"
--Vector Search using "ChromaDB"
+2)ector Search using "ChromaDB"
--Simple RAG Pipeline that connects retrieval + reasoning -Fully local, lightweight, and easy to extend
+3)Simple RAG Pipeline that connects retrieval + reasoning 4)Fully local, lightweight, and easy to extend

 Installation: